ssbsukirat/medicine/Immune, inflammatory, rheumatological/Rheumatoid Arthritis.md

 	- 1/3 may develop after 60
 	- equally ***effective and safety of DMARDs and biologics in young and elderly***
 	- higher side effects from NSAIDs
+	- lower dose of methotrexate in 70+ for renal function